muit/muit.github.io/content/posts/ecs/new-approach-to-ecs-apis.md

 # What is ECS you ask?

-Fair question! **ECS** (as Entity-Component-System) is an architectural pattern based on DOD (data oriented design), where you have 3 main elements:
+Fair question! **ECS** (as Entity-Component-System) is an architectural pattern based on DOD (data-oriented design), where you have three main elements:

 - **Entities**: They are just an identifier and don’t hold any data.
 - **Components**: Structs of data associated with a single entity (1 entity can have 1 component of each type).
 They don’t have any code/logic.
 - **Systems**: Functions executed operating entities and components.

 I could explain ECS in greater detail, but there are plenty of resources online already that will do a better job than me.
-[This talk]([https://www.youtube.com/watch?v=0_Byw9UMn9g](https://www.youtube.com/watch?v=0_Byw9UMn9g)) is a good start, and for more resources, you can [read this](https://github.com/SanderMertens/ecs-faq).
+[This talk](https://www.youtube.com/watch?v=0_Byw9UMn9g) is a good start, and for more resources, you can also [read this](https://github.com/SanderMertens/ecs-faq).

 I personally also like to consider **Utilities** as the forth secret child of ECS.
 Utilities are functions that can be reused between systems.
-Any code that is not part of a system is an utility.
+Any code that is not part of a system is a utility.
 One example could be *hierarchy* where we can *add, remove, or transfer children from entities* from multiple systems.

 # Current approach to ECS APIs

-Now that we know what ECS is and the basics of how it works, lets talk about how we could improve it.
+Now that we know what ECS is and the basics of how it works, let's talk about how we could improve it.

 In most ECS libraries I have used so far, there is always the concept of a **view**, or a **filter**.
 This is a tool that allows fast iteration of entities following a set of conditions.
-You can say for example “iterate all entities with ‘Player’ and ‘Movement’ components, but ignore those with ‘Frozen’ component”.
+You can say, for example, "iterate all entities with 'Player' and 'Movement' components, but ignore those with 'Frozen' component".

-Implementation details may differ, but I will be using using the popular library **entt** as an example (it’s great, check it out).
-In this library a “view” caches pools from the world when it is created, and uses them to check for entities matching some included and excluded components.
+Implementation details may differ, but I will be using using the popular library **entt** as an example (it's great, check it out).
+In this library, a “view” caches pools from the world when it is created, and uses them to check for entities matching some included and excluded components.

 ### Problems sharing code